deng-haoyang/PDE-NMPC/README.md

 # Requirements
-- MATLAB coder
+- MATLAB Coder (with a supported compiler)
-- Symbolic Toolbox
+- Symbolic Math Toolbox

 # Run double-lay-jacobi in MATLAB
 1. Go to double-lay-jacobi/2dHeat/